axil/bokehlab/README.md

 * `hist(x)` displays a histogram of x

 * `plot(x, y, hover=True)` displays point coordinates on mouse hover.

+* `plot(x, y, vline=1, hline=1.5, vline_color='red')` in addition to the (x, y) plot displays an infinite vertical line with x=1 and custom red color and an infinite horizontal line with y=1.5 and the default pink color.

 * `plot(df)` plots all columns of the dataframe as separate lines on the same figure with column names displayed in the legend and with index taken as the x axis values.
 If the legend grows too long, it can